awsdocs/aws-net-developer-guide/doc_source/net-dg-platform-diffs-v3.rst

 ==================

 This version of the |sdk-net| is compiled against .NET Framework 4.5 and runs in the .NET 4.0 runtime.
-AWS service clients support synchronous and asynhronous calling patterns and use the `async and await <http://msdn.microsoft.com/en-us/library/vstudio/hh191443.aspx>`_ keywords introduced in `C# 5.0 <https://en.wikipedia.org/wiki/C_Sharp_%28programming_language%29#Versions>`_.
+AWS service clients support synchronous and asynchronous calling patterns and use the `async and await <http://msdn.microsoft.com/en-us/library/vstudio/hh191443.aspx>`_ keywords introduced in `C# 5.0 <https://en.wikipedia.org/wiki/C_Sharp_%28programming_language%29#Versions>`_.